SphericalElephant/tw-mad-8-actionbar/tw-mad-actionbar.md

 ## AppCompat - General Information 2

-* Unlike ActionBarSherlock, which dispatches calls to the ActionBar if the currently running Android version nativly supports the ActionBar, the compatibility version does not do that
+* Unlike ActionBarSherlock, which dispatches calls to the ActionBar if the currently running Android version natively supports the ActionBar, the compatibility version does not do that

 ## AppCompat - General Information 3